 Flat Iron steak is also known as butlers’ steak or shoulder top blade roast.
 It’s from the top of the front leg of the animal (hence the name shoulder) and is packed full of flavour and marbled with a fair bit of fat.
-Make sure you ask your butcher to remove any excess fat or gristle so you can just get on with cooking and enjoying it.
+Make sure you ask your butcher to remove any excess fat or gristle so you can just get on with cooking and enjoy it.

-I get mine from the Cheshire Smoke House (just outside Wilmslow) and at £5.99 for 400g that EASILY feeds two, this is such excellent value for money as well as down right delicious.
+I get mine from the Cheshire Smoke House (just outside Wilmslow) and at £5.99 for 400g that EASILY feeds two, this is such excellent value for money as well as downright delicious.